Heineken buys more stakes in Nigerian Breweries

-Netherlands-based Heineken N.V has continued its direct acquisition of additional equities stakes in Nigerian Breweries.
+Netherlands-based Heineken N.V has continued its direct acquisition of additional equities stakes in Nigerian Breweries (NB).

-The latest transactions, which occurred between August 27 and August 31, 2020, came after The Nation reported Heineken had bought additional stakes to increase its majority shareholding in Nigerian Breweries to 55.9543 per cent.
+The latest transactions, which occurred between August 27 and August 31, 2020, came after The Nation reported that Heineken had bought additional stakes to increase its majority shareholding in NB to 55.9543 per cent.

 Latest insider transaction reports at the Nigerian Stock Exchange (NSE) showed that Heineken, through Heineken Brouwerijen B.V, acquired 0.192 million ordinary shares of 50 kobo each of Nigerian Breweries at an average price of N37.13 per share.